 Onsite SEO, also known as On-Page SEO, refers to technical activities to improve organic visibility within the website.
 This broadly means optimizing the site and content itself to improve the relevancy, accessibility, and experience for users.
 These are the changes that are made on a website directly to get a higher ranking on a search engine.
 Some of the typical activities (though not the complete list) include –

 1.Keyword – Keywords are words or phrases which are searched through search engines.
 Keywords are essential from an SEO perspective.
 It is an important ranking factor for any Web Page or Website.
 If the right keywords are used, your webpage can rank on the top of any search engine, but to do this, Keyword Research is a critical task.
 It helps to get insight into what our audience is looking for and what it wants.
 There are many Keyword Planner tools you can use to research your keywords online.

 Keyword Planning is a very strategic task, and some factors should be kept in mind while doing Keyword Research such as Volume, Relevancy, and Competition.

-While Using Keywords, one should be aware of not to stuff your web page with keywords unnecessary otherwise search engines might spam that page.
+While Using Keywords, one should be aware not to stuff the web page with unnecessary keywords otherwise search engines might spam that page.

 2.URL’s– An SEO friendly URL structure is a significant factor in On-Page SEO Ranking.
 Try to incorporate your Keywords in Your URL also for better Ranking.
 Your URL should be relevant to your services offered and should be easy to read for Search Engines.

 3.Structuring of the Website and Technical Aspects- A website is the representation of any business.
-People are likely to judge a company on the basis of their Website.
+People are likely to judge a company based on their Website.
 The Structure of a website is a very Important SEO Ranking Factor.
 It usually takes a user 4 seconds to judge a website.
 A good website should be the right combination of a user’s needs and the company’s services.

 Ensuring the website can be crawled and indexed and is free from errors or user experience barriers.